dgtrv/py-postgres-docker-learn/README.md

 # py-postgres-docker-learn
 Learning project for python, docker, postgresql, logging

+All work done after the deadline is in "after_deadline" branch.

 ### development: docker
 To deploy - from the root folder:
 ```Linux Kernel Module